Three things we learned from Tottenham vs. Dortmund

 This was an energetic, pulsating clash to watch as two of Europe’s most exciting teams collided.

 With Real Madrid in Group H alongside them they will likely battle it out for second spot.
-With Dortmund having several defensive injuries, the return leg in November at the Westfalenstadion will be a similarly lively, even and absorbing encounter.
+With Dortmund having several defensive injuries for this game, the return leg in November at the Westfalenstadion will be a similarly lively, even and absorbing encounter.

 PULISIC DOES EVERYTHING BUT SCORE